the-lupaxa-project/.github/profile/README.md

 - **Security by Design** means we build defensively from the start — prioritizing privacy, minimal attack surfaces, secure defaults, and hardened code, even in the smallest tools.

 We believe that **freedom and structure are not opposites** — they’re partners.
-Lupaxa exists to honour that balance.
+The Lupaxa Project exists to honour that balance.

 <h2>Built by Developers, for Developers</h2>